artemiyhussnain/msPHATE-Seurat/README.md

 #### Misc

-- reports contains the draft analyses I ran in the project (note, it's the woods out there, things may not always work and it's only provided for reference)
+- **reports** contains the draft analyses I ran in the project (note, it's the woods out there, things may not always work and it's only provided for reference)
 - The plots generated when making these reports and necessary to understand what the code is doing are all here: https://drive.google.com/drive/folders/1iYqhl6Bo1aZzl_qwWsFtCxqgRU7_FE2I?usp=sharing (I didn't knit them at the time of making...)
 - Chronologically, the "reports" are msphate_report, report_2kgenes, kat_report, final_report, final_report_plots, presentation_plots, combined_report, combined_2
-- If you are so inclined, here is the Drive folder I was using for notes in the first two weeks of the project
+- If you are so inclined, here is the Drive folder I was using for notes in the first two weeks of the project: https://drive.google.com/drive/folders/1CYxXftstTIr3SndVfi6KhPeL67zt3oDU?usp=sharing

 #### Data access